23 Pregnancy Meals for a Future MommaJump to Recipe

 This list was updated on January 7th, 2020 to include a bunch of new recipe ideas!

 When my wife, Betsy was in her first two trimesters of her first pregnancy (read the Nugget announcement) meals weren’t always a walk in the park.
 Over the years, I’ve been compiling these tips and meals for pregnant women to hopefully help out with meal-time struggles!

-One huge area that I was positive (like, absolutely) that I would be able to nail is providing her with meals.
+Feeding my wife healthy and delicious meals during her pregnancy was an area that I was positive (like, absolutely) that I would be able to nail.
 After all, feeding people is kind of what I do.
 If I can’t feed my own wife during cravings, sickness, and other strange pregnancy states, I should probably just hang up my blogging boots.

 – How hard could it be?
 She’s going to be hungry all the time.
 (NOT TRUE)

 – She’s growing a human.
 She needs to eat a lot.
 (NOT TRUE)